 If you are attempting to delete a data source with dependent objects, the operation will be blocked.
 You will see a warning, with a list of dependent objects with links.

-You can also click on the name of a worksheet or table and then click Dependents, to see a list of dependent objects with links.
+You can also click the name of a Worksheet or table and then click Dependents, to see a list of dependent objects with links.

-The Dependents list shows the names of the dependent objects (worksheets and pinboards), and the columns they use from that source.
+The Dependents list shows the names of the dependent objects (Worksheets and Pinboards), and the columns they use from that source.
 You can use this information to determine the impact of changing the structure of the data source or to see how widely used it is.
-Click on a dependent object to modify or delete it.
+Click a dependent object to modify or delete it.